How to Buy Canva Stock Before Its IPO

 Who owns the company?

 CEO Melanie Perkins and COO Cliff Obrecht, the married co-founders of Canva, are estimated to own about 18% each.
-Cameron Adams, a third founder, owns about 9%.
+Cameron Adams, a third founder, owns 7-9%.

-The other ~55% is owned by early employees and private equity investors including Bob Iger, Franklin Templeton, Sequoia Capital, T. Rowe Price, Blackbird Ventures, and others.
-Of the 45 investors, 42 are institutional investors and three are angel investors.
+The other ~55% is owned by early employees, angel investors (including Bob Iger and Bill Tai), and private equity firms such as Blackbird Ventures, Square Peg Capital, Franklin Templeton, Sequoia Capital, T. Rowe Price, and others.

 Canva valuation chart